STUDY JAPANESE ONLINE WITH NATIVES HERE

 Meiji Sanriku - 1896 AD

-On June 15, 1896, around 7:36 pm, a major undersea earthquake struck off the coast of Sanriku, northeast of Honshu, which triggered tsunami waves that hit the coast about half an hour later.
-The earthquake killed no one, but the tsunami hit waves of 30 meters, and killed about 27,000 people.
+On June 15, 1896, at around 19:36, a great underwater earthquake occurred off the coast of Sanriku, northeast of Honshu, which triggered tsunami waves that hit the coast about half an hour later.
+The earthquake did not kill anyone, but the tsunami reached waves of 30 meters and killed around 27,000 people.

 Tsunami in Japan